vascokk/NumEr/Readme.md

   Test passed.
 ```

-The numer\_ml.erl module contains a C++ implementation (via NIFs) of Logistic Regression, while the numer\_logreg.erl is using buffers and numer_blas NIFs.
-The first one I used to compare the speed between all-native and buffers+NIFs implementations.
+The numer\_ml.erl module contains a C++ implementation (via single NIF function) of Logistic Regression, while the numer\_logreg.erl is using numer_blas.erl module.
+The first one I used to compare the speed between the "native" and "using NumEr modules" implementations.
+There is considerable difference between the two on Windows (using NumEr modules - 3.5 sec, using single NIF - under 1 sec)  and almost no difference on Mac (both - under 0.5 sec).

 The project is still a work in progress and needs a lot of polishing and if anyone is willing to give a hand I'll be more than happy.
 Any suggestions to improve the framework are also very welcome.